audisto/data-downloader/README.md

-# data-downloader
+# Audisto Data-Downloader

-Command line tool for easy data downloads using the audisto API.
+Command line tool for easy data downloads using the Audisto API.

-### Installation
+## Installation from Source

 Download: